Pimm – Partial immortalization

 - outsourcing some research or routine tasks to private home labs

-8 Responses to “The conditions of a mass biotech DIY movement”
+18 thoughts on “The conditions of a mass biotech DIY movement

 One of the problems with conventional medicine is that it is still in the “Mainframe” era, with oligopolistic entities such as the AMA and the drug companies (the FDA being the enforcement branch of these) dominating the field.
 This is much like IBM and DEC in the 1960’s and 1970’s.
 True progress will occur once technology has broken the oligopolistic power of the conventional medical industry.